 Larry Beresford is a freelance medical writer and health care journalist specializing in hospice, palliative care, end-of-life care, opioid pain management and related fields.
 He also contributes regularly to The Hospitalist Magazine and The Rheumatologist Magazine.

-His experience includes authoring the definitive consumer’s guidebook to hospice care (The Hospice Handbook: A Complete Guide, published by Little, Brown & Co.), as well as contributing articles to a variety of health care trade magazines and developing or writing newsletters, columns, manuals and white papers designed for hospice and palliative care managers and clinicians.
+He authored the definitive consumer’s guidebook to hospice care (The Hospice Handbook: A Complete Guide, published by Little, Brown & Co.), as well as contributing articles on hospice and palliative care to a variety of health care trade magazines and developing and writing newsletters, columns, manuals and white papers intended for managers and clinicians.

 He is the former editor of Hospice Compliance Letter, published by Weatherbee Resources; current editor and publisher of the Hospice House Network; co-author (with Dr. Diane Meier) of the “Notes from the Field” column that ran in the Journal of Palliative Medicine; and author of articles about the place for healing gardens and horticultural therapy in health care settings.

 From 2016 to 2018, he contributed 17 blog posts on end-of-life issues to The Lancet’s United States of Health U.S. blog page.
 He has also contributed recent blog posts to The Center to Advance Palliative Care and the California State University Institute for Palliative Care.